Brandon-Rozek/website/content/blog/drawing-trees-with-tikz-latex.md

 math: false
 ---

-For the longest time I've been avoiding TIkz because I imagined it being too difficult to learn.
+For the longest time I've been avoiding Tikz because I imagined it being too difficult to learn.
 Usually I create a graphic using a program like [Draw.IO](https://draw.io) and import it as an image.
 Though this time around, I decided that I'm going to learn how to make trees in Tikz.
-It turns out, it's not as bad as I anticated.
+It turns out, it's not as bad as I anticipated.

 I'm only going to provide a few simple examples in this post.
 To learn more check out the [Tikz documentation on trees](https://tikz.dev/tikz-trees).